-With the Oscars tomorrow, I thought it was an appropriate time for me to release my top five all-time favorite sports movies.
+With the Oscars tomorrow, I thought it was an appropriate time for me to release my top five all-time favorite sports movies which in case you want to be part of, just click to see how you can become an actress in Orlando.
 I did not use any sort of complicated scientific formula to come up with them.
 This is just a list of my five favorite sports films.
 I believe all of these films do a great job portraying their respective sport, and showing that often, sports are much more than just a game.

 Trouble With the Curve